Merle Fräbel: Junior and youth career

 Merle Fräbel started her luge career at the age of eight.
-At the Youth Olympic Games in Lausanne 2020, she celebrated her greatest success in the youth and junior division with a gold medal in the singles and silver in the team relay.
+At the Youth Olympic Games in Lausanne 2020, she achieved her greatest success in the youth and junior divisions, winning gold in the singles and silver in the team relay.
 She was the first German female luger to win a gold medal at the Youth Olympic Games.
 In the following season, 2021/22, she won the overall World Cup in both the singles and the team in the Junior World Cup.
 She won the bronze medal at the 2022 Junior World Championships in Winterberg.

 Senior career

 Merle Fräbel started her Luge World Cup debut races in the 2022/23 season after good results in the German qualifying races, in which she won three of the four races.
 At the 2023 Luge World Championships on her home track in Oberhof, she took fourth place in the sprint.
-In the singles she was fifth and at the same time she secured the U23 World Championship's gold medal.
+In the singles, she was fifth and also secured the U23 World Championship gold medal.